 - Hart, J. W., Gleeson, B., Pan, M., Moon, A., MacLean, K., and Croft, E. A., Gesture, Gaze, Touch, and Hesitation: Timing Cues for Collaborative Work, HRI Workshop on Timing in Human-Robot Interaction 2014

-- Calisgan, E., Moon, A., Bassani, C., Ferreira, F., Operto, F., Veruggio, G., Croft, A., and Van der Loos, H.F.M., Open Roboethics: Accelerated Policy Design, Implementation and Demonstration of Socially Acceptable Behaviors, We Robot 2013: Getting Down to Business
+- Calisgan, E., Moon, A., Bassani, C., Ferreira, F., Operto, F., Veruggio, G., Croft, A., and Van der Loos, H.F.M., Open Roboethics: Accelerated Policy Design, Implementation and Demonstration of Socially Acceptable Behaviors, We Robot 2013

-- Moon, A., Calisgan, C., Operto, F., Veruggio, G., and Van der Loos, H.F.M., Open Roboethics: Establishing an Online Community for Accelerated Policy and Design Change, We Robot 2012: Inaugural Conference on Legal and Policy Issues Relating to Robotics
+- Moon, A., Calisgan, C., Operto, F., Veruggio, G., and Van der Loos, H.F.M., Open Roboethics: Establishing an Online Community for Accelerated Policy and Design Change, We Robot 2012

 - Moon, A., Panton, B., Van der Loos, H.F.M., and Croft, E.A., Using Hesitation Gestures for Safe and Ethical Human-Robot Interaction, IEEE ICRA 2010 Workshop on Interactive Communication for Autonomous Intelligent Robots, Anchorage, United States